Reference-Free Image Quality Assessment for Virtual Try-On via Human Feedback: Experiments

 \subsection{Experimental Setup}

 {\textbf{Implementation Details.}} We build VTON-IQA on top of DINOv3 ViT-L/16~\cite{dinov3}.
-To integrate the proposed ICA module, we augment the last 12 transformer blocks with ICA layers and fine-tune both the original parameters of these blocks and the inserted ICA layers.
+To integrate the proposed ICA module, we augment the last 12 transformer blocks with ICA layers and fine-tune both the original parameters of these blocks and the inserted ICA layers, while freezing the parameters of the first 12 layers.
 The model is optimized using AdamW~\cite{adamw} with a batch size of 16 and a learning rate of $1\times10^{-4}$.
 We employ early stopping based on the validation loss, selecting the checkpoint with the lowest validation loss if no improvement is observed for three consecutive epochs.
 Training is conducted on a single NVIDIA A100 (40GB) GPU using bfloat16 mixed-precision.

-{\textbf{Evaluation Dataset.}} We split VTON-QBench into 43,948 training, 5,702 validation, and 13,038 test samples, with disjoint person and garment identities across splits.
-The subjective quality scores are normalized to the range of $[-1.0, 1.0]$.
+{\textbf{Dataset.}} We split VTON-QBench into 43,948 training, 5,702 validation, and 13,038 test samples, with disjoint person and garment identities across splits.
+The quality scores are normalized to $[-1.0, 1.0]$ using Min--Max normalization followed by a linear transformation, with the normalization parameters estimated from the training set and applied consistently to the validation and test sets.

-\textbf{Baselines.} We compare our method against representative full-reference image quality assessment metrics, including SSIM~\cite{ssim} and LPIPS~\cite{lpips}.
-We include DINOv3 ViT~\cite{dinov3} as a strong zero-shot baseline, where garment, person, and try-on images are processed independently and the final score is computed using the cosine similarity formulation in Eq.~\eqref{cossim}.
-We evaluate two configurations of VTON-IQA: one without the ICA module and the full model with ICA.
+\textbf{Baselines.} We compare our method with representative reference-based metrics, including SSIM~\cite{ssim} and LPIPS~\cite{lpips}.
+As a strong reference-free baseline, we include zero-shot DINOv3~\cite{dinov3}, in which garment, person, and try-on images are processed independently and the final score is computed using the cosine similarity formulation in Eq.~\eqref{cossim}, with $\alpha=0.5$.
+To assess the effectiveness of ICA, we further evaluate VTON-IQA with and without ICA.

-{\textbf{Metrics.}} We evaluate prediction performance by measuring correlation with human subjective scores using Pearson’s Linear Correlation Coefficient (PLCC, $\rho_{\mathrm{PLCC}}$) and Spearman’s Rank Correlation Coefficient (SRCC, $\rho_{\mathrm{SRCC}}$).
-Regression accuracy is assessed using the coefficient of determination ($R^{2}$).
-In addition, we report macro ($A_{\rm macro}$) and micro ($A_{\rm micro}$) pairwise accuracy at the garment–person pair level.
-For pairwise evaluation, binary labels are derived from the relative ordering of human scores; a pair is considered correctly ranked if the predicted scores preserve the ground-truth preference between two samples.